bsurajpatra/bsurajpatra_portfolio/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- Thanks to [EmailJS](https://www.emailjs.com/) for providing a simple way to send emails.
-- Inspiration from various portfolio websites and design resources.

 ## Contact
 For any inquiries, please reach out to me at [ankitsuraj1111@gmail.com](https://mail.google.com/mail/?view=cm&to=ankitsuraj1111@gmail.com).